kaizhu256/node-swagger-ui-lite/README.md

 #### todo
 - none

-#### changelog for v2017.5.30
+#### changelog for v2017.9.13
-- npm publish 2017.5.30
+- npm publish 2017.9.13
-- revamp README.md with updated quickstart and 'table of contents'
+- move live-demo to top of README.md
+- improve test-coverage
 - none

 #### this package requires